The word No often triggers tantrums and arguments in children.

 Let’s look at a clear example:

-Here is how you can say “no” without saying “no”.
+Here is how you can say no without saying no in four steps.

-- Explanation – “But our bodies need nutritious food, so we can only have one piece a day.” (reiterating the rule)
+- Brief explanation – “But our bodies need more nutritious foods, so we can only have one piece a day.” (reiterating the rule).

 - Choice -“If you are hungry, you can have an apple or yogurt .”(offering choice/making her feel valuable)